ccbtokyo/visvib-manual/docs/en/1-1-make-contact-microphone.md

 After soldering, lightly crimp the Sleeve terminal with pliers or similar, pass the plug cover through from the opposite side of the cable, and screw it in to secure.

 [^trs]: This connection method connects an unbalanced output piezo mic to the balanced input of an audio interface.
-There's another method where the Ring terminal (which we're not connecting here) is shorted with the Sleeve terminal.
+There is another method where the Ring terminal (which we are not connecting here) is shorted with the Sleeve terminal.
 Using a mono (TS) plug would automatically create this connection.
-We've chosen this method based on overall considerations including ease of obtaining parts and simplicity of soldering.
+We have chosen this method based on overall considerations including ease of obtaining parts and simplicity of soldering.

 ### Passing the Heat Shrink Tube

 ![Image of tube passed through]()

 Cut the heat shrink tube to about 2-3cm and pass it through the cable in advance.
-Note that you won't be able to do this after soldering the mic, so be careful.
+Note that you will not be able to do this after soldering the mic, so be careful.

 ### Soldering the Piezo Element